 Tool List Qty.

 Pliers 1

-Straight Blade Screwdriver 1
+Straight blade screwdriver 1

 Fuel is supplied to the fuel pump and carburetor through flexible fuel hoses.
-An in-line filter (1) is installed in the hose between the fuel tank (2) and the fuel pump (8) (Ref.
+An in-line fuel filter (10) is installed in the hose between the fuel tank and the fuel pump (Ref.
 Fig. 10).

 To prevent possibility of personal injury, tests that involve fuel flow should be avoided if at all possible.
 If a test to determine fuel/vapor presence or flow is required, the ignition system must be disabled.
-Remove the input wire to the magneto in order to prevent an ignition spark that could ignite the fuel/vapor.
-Never permit smoking or an open flame in an area that contains fuel/vapor.
+Remove the input wire in order to prevent an ignition spark that could ignite the fuel/vapor.
+Never permit smoking or an open flame in an area that contains fuel/ vapor.
 Clean up all fuel spills immediately.